Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: INTRODUCTION

 Humans rely on multiple senses, particularly vision and touch, to effectively perceive and interact within the physical world.
 Consider the task of flipping a dish sponge in \figmk\ref{fig:system}: we naturally use vision to quickly locate the object, and rely on touch to precisely adjust finger placement and apply suitable force during contact.
 Similarly, for robots to effectively perform such tasks, it is essential to understand \textit{when}, \textit{where}, and \textit{how} contact occurs, and to integrate this understanding with visual sensory information.
 Recent studies have focused on integrating visual and tactile sensors into robotic hands and exploring visuo-tactile policies for dexterous manipulation~\cite{guzey2024see, lin2024learning, wu2024canonical, guzey2023dexterity}.

 However, vision and touch exhibit fundamentally different characteristics.
 Vision is more global and provides contextual information, while tactile sensing is more local and offers precise feedback on physical contact.
 Effectively integrating these distinct sensory streams into a coherent understanding remains a significant challenge.
-Therefore, we ask the question: how can we design multimodal robotic policy frameworks that effectively address and bridge this cross-modal heterogeneity between vision and touch, leveraging their complementary strengths?
+Therefore, we ask the question: how can we design multisensory robotic policy frameworks that effectively bridge the heterogeneity between vision and touch, leveraging their complementary strengths?

 Prior works have explored data-level fusion~\cite{yin2023rotating,hu2023dexterous,huang20243dvitac} that directly combines raw or preprocessed inputs from different sensors—for example, combining point clouds and tactile data within a unified 3D representation~\cite{huang20243dvitac,yin2024learning}.
 This straightforward strategy typically involves simple concatenation, helping to preserve fine-grained details from each modality.
 However, such data often exhibits heterogeneous characteristics, including differences in spatial resolution, sampling rates, and noise distributions.
 Direct concatenation can therefore introduce challenges with respect to aligning and integrating sensor data across these dimensions.